 Information is shared to, and by, the member representative.
 The member representative participates in information sharing -- the institution does not.
 Certain classes of shared information cannot be further disseminated within the institution.
 Rather, the member representative analyzes shared information and formulates protection and response actions for the institution.
 This important distinction places limits on the dissemination of information.
 Refer to the Information Sharing Policy for details.

 The management representative is the steward of an institution's membership, responsible for nominating member representatives, timeline maintenance of membership changes, withdrawls, terminations, and other administrative actions.
-The management representative must be one of the following and verified by the membership committee:
+The management representative should be an executive with the ultimate responsibility for information security for the entire institution.
+Typical job titles include:

 Chief Information Officer (CIO)